idslme/IDSL.CSA/README.md

 	install.packages("IDSL.CSA") # IDSL.CSA package is set to release on CRAN by the end of October

 ## Workflow
 Prior to processing your mass spectrometry data (**mzXML**, **mzML**, **netCDF**) using the IDSL.CSA workflow, mass spectrometry data should be processed using the [IDSL.IPA](https://github.com/idslme/IDSL.IPA) workflow to acquire chromatographic information of the peaks (***m/z-RT***).
-When the chromatographic information of individual and aggregated aligned peaklists were generated using the [IDSL.IPA](https://github.com/idslme/IDSL.IPA) workflow, download the [CSA parameter spreadsheet](https://raw.githubusercontent.com/idslme/IDSL.CSA/main/CSA_parameters.xlsx) and select the parameters accordingly and then use this spreadsheet as the input for the IDSL.CSA workflow:
+When the chromatographic information of individual and aggregated aligned peaklists were generated using the [IDSL.IPA](https://github.com/idslme/IDSL.IPA) workflow, download the [IDSL.CSA parameter spreadsheet](https://raw.githubusercontent.com/idslme/IDSL.CSA/main/CSA_parameters.xlsx) and select the parameters accordingly and then use this spreadsheet as the input for the IDSL.CSA workflow:

 	library(IDSL.CSA)
 	IDSL.CSA_workflow("Address of the CSA parameter spreadsheet")

+Visit [**wiki**](https://github.com/idslme/IDSL.CSA/wiki) for the detailed documentations and tutorials on different processing types for [**CSA analysis by IDSL.CSA**](https://github.com/idslme/IDSL.CSA/wiki/CSA-analysis-by-IDSL.CSA), [**DDA analysis by IDSL.CSA**](https://github.com/idslme/IDSL.CSA/wiki/DDA-analysis-by-IDSL.CSA), and [**DIA analysis by IDSL.CSA**](https://github.com/idslme/IDSL.CSA/wiki/DIA-analysis-by-IDSL.CSA).

 Visit https://csa.idsl.me/ for the detailed documentation and tutorial.